 The wonderful thing about this soup is it hits most of the food groups and is very hearty with chicken, sausage, beans, potatoes, and actually has a lot of veggies too.
-I use diced tomatoes, onion and a bunch of spinach in this recipe and the kids gobble it right up.
-I usually serve it with bread- homemade French bread is our favorite, but any crusty bread or roll is delicious with it.
+I use diced tomatoes, onion and a few handfuls of spinach in this recipe and the kids gobble it right up.
+You could always get creative and add other veggies, too.

 Tips for Making Italian Peasant Soup

 When I was a kid, I remember my favorite soups my mom would make on cold days and I hope my littles have those memories too.
 There is nothing quite like a warm, tummy-filling meal after coming home from school on a brisk day.

 This soup has so much flavor, so you won't want to skimp on any of the herbs or garlic.
 You can omit the potatoes if you choose, but my family loves them in there.